Sarita with Dave Franco

 It made me sick, literally.
 I developed a dry cough that wouldn’t go away and as the days passed, it turned into a debilitating hack that sometimes had me unable to walk across the room without having to hold onto something.
 I was losing it one day, nearly doubled over, red-faced and coughing up a lung, when my supervisor tapped her foot and said coldly, “When is this going to be over, Sarita?
 We’ve got ladies to see.”

 That is when it became clear the focus of the clinic had come off the rails.
 They weren’t there to care for anybody.
 They just wanted what they wanted and had lost their humanity along the way.
-A commoner like me, holding up production, was expendable.
+A subordinate like me, holding up production, was expendable.

 I was going to need it.